chuquikun/Navifation_Project-Banana_Collector/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The agent has to learn given the information provided  by its vector state and its experience of previous steps which actions are the best to take.
+The agent has to learn what actions are the best to take, given the information provided  by its vector state and its experience of previous steps.
 The agent is considered to be trained and the environment solved when it gets an average score al least of +13 over 100 episodes.

 ### Setting the environment up